About

 Podcasting

-I launched the Japan Life Stories podcast in 2019 to share stories of foreigners who built a life and career in Japan.
+I launched the Japan Life Stories podcast in 2019 during the pandemic to share stories of foreigners who built a life and career in Japan.
 The initial motivation was to share the insights I would have liked to get during my first year in the country: how to find a job, grow your career, build a network, start a business...
 It turned out to be a fantastic way to stay connected to the local ecosystem and exchange with amazing people.
+The 11 episodes can be found on Spotify.